dndubins/FARTSSIE/Readme.txt

 These programs are unvalidated, only lightly tested, and come with no guarantees of cross-platform compatibility or accuracy.
 Some of them are being used as proof-of-concept programs in the bioequivalence courses I teach at the Leslie Dan Faculty of Pharmacy.

 For instance, the bootstrapping programs I posted do not run a single ANOVA.
 Think "high-school" level standard error.
 However, they do give surprisingly good agreement with calculated power, and bootstrapping is a stochastic method after all.

+“You know," said Arthur, "it's at times like this, when I'm trapped in a Vogon airlock with a man from Betelgeuse, and about to die of asphyxiation in deep space that I really wish I'd listened to what my mother told me when I was young."
+"Why, what did she tell you?"
+"I don't know, I didn't listen.”
+― Douglas Adams, The Hitchhiker's Guide to the Galaxy (also applicable to my relationship with statistics)